COOLLab-CQU/DevOps-Docs/README.md

     and then a notepad will open.

-4. Copy all the contents in the file you downloaded, and paste into the end of the system hosts file (opened in the previous step).
+4. Copy all the contents in the file you downloaded, and paste them into the end of the system hosts file (opened in the previous step).

     ![image-20230907092231299](assets/image-20230907092453231.png)

 5. Save the file and close it.
 All done.

-After configuring the hosts file, you can access the server by alias to avoid memorizing the IP address.
+After configuring the hosts file, you can access the server by alias so that avoid memorizing the IP address.
 For example, to ssh into cpu3, just run

 ```cmd
 ssh cpu3-cool-lab